kushaldas/lym/docs/workbook.rst

 Deleing an user
 ------------------

-To setup the problem environment
+To setup the problem environment, remember to add the user first from the previous problem.

 ::